ptiede/VIDA.jl/README.md

 plot(θ)
 ```
+The plotting is done through the recipes macros in Plots.jl.
+So it should
+just work!
+In addition to the plot function there is a new recipe called
+`triptic(img,θ)` that will produce a comparisson between the filter and
+the true image.
+This can be useful when comparing the best filter to the
+image.

 Additionally any other function that dispatches on the filter type should just work!
 One thing to note is that the weight between the two filters is relative.
 Namely, total intensity will always be normalized, so the above code says that θ2 has 5 times the relative flux compared to the first.